troglobit/finit/README.rst

 * Hooks — hook into the boot at predefined points to extend finit
 * I/O — listen to external events and control finit behaviour/services

-Most extensions and functionality not purely related to what an /sbin/init needs to start a system from the original finit_ has been reactored into plugins with either hooks or I/O demands.
+Most extensions and functionality not purely related to what an /sbin/init needs to start a system from the original finit has been reactored into plugins with either hooks or I/O demands.

 /etc/finit.conf
 ---------------

-Contrary to most script based init alternatives (`SysV init`_, upstart_, OpenRC_ and the likes) finit instead reads its configuration from ``/etc/finit.conf``.
+Contrary to most script based init alternatives (`SysV init`_, upstart_, systemd_, OpenRC_ and the likes) finit instead reads its configuration from ``/etc/finit.conf``.
 Below is a brief list, see the source code for the full list:

 check
     Run fsck on a file system before mounting it